-From investigation for various characteristics referring to competitiveness of MON87460, MON89034, and NK603, the parent lines of this stack line maize, statistically significant differences were observed between the parent lines of this stack line maize and the non-recombinant maize in some of the items examined.
+From investigation for various characteristics referring to competitiveness of MON87460, MON89034, and MON88017, the parent lines of this stack line maize, statistically significant differences were observed between the parent lines of this stack line maize and the non-recombinant maize in some of the items examined.
 However, the differences were judged not to be so large as enhancing the competitiveness of this stack maize line.

-This stack line maize is given the tolerance to drought due to the modified CSPB protein and, under conditions with limited soil moisture levels, shows less decrease of yield compared to conventional maize cultivars.
+This stack line maize is given the tolerance to drought due to the modified CSPB protein.
 However, it is considered that this trait would not enhance the competitiveness of this stack line maize compared to conventional maize cultivars.
-In addition, this stack line maize is given the trait to be resistant to insects of the order Lepidoptera due to the Cry1A.105 protein and the modified Cry2Ab2 protein.
-However, it is not generally considered that the insect damage by Lepidopteran insects is the major factor to inhibit the growth of maize under the natural environment in Japan.
+In addition, this stack line maize is given the traits to be resistant to insects of the order Lepidoptera due to the Cry1A.105 protein and the modified Cry2Ab2 protein and to be resistant to insects of the order Coleoptera due to the modified Cry3Bb1 protein.
+However, it is not generally considered that insect damage by Lepidopteran and Coleopteran insects is the major factor to inhibit the growth of maize under the natural environment in Japan.
 Moreover, this stack line maize is also given the tolerance to glyphosate herbicide due to the modified CP4 EPSPS protein.
 However, it is considered unlikely that, in the natural environment less expected to suffer spraying of herbicides, the tolerance to glyphosate herbicide would increase the competitiveness of this stack line maize.